 Why Your Favorite Pickleball Paddle Probably Won't Be Played by a Pro Anytime Soon

-Pros prize playability over durability – but there lots of factors that determine who's playing with what in 2026
+Pros prize playability over durability, but there are lots of factors that determine who's playing with what in 2026.

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.